idiv-biodiversity/pollen-limitation-data-descriptor/Scripts/README.md

-# Graphs for Nature Scientific Data
+# Graphs & data preparation for Nature Scientific Data

 ## Compute PL ES (Pollen Limitation Effect Sizes)
 See `Compute_ES.R` script.

+Computes pollen limitation effect sizes (ES) & variances.
+Simple means were applied for consistency (weighted means were finally NOT used as they were applicable to only a few cases because almost all authors do not report all sample sizes).
+Variance formula was adapted from *Koricheva et al., 2013 - Handbook of Meta-Analysis, p 64*

 ## Whittaker biomes graph
 See `Whittaker_biomes_plot.R` script and the helper scripts `Extract_temp_rainfall.R`.

+Study cases are placed within the Whittaker biomes space.

 **Notes**